osg-cat/campus-support-tools/README.md

-# campus-support-tools
+# Tim’s Campus Support Tools

-Tools I wrote for myself to help support campuses work with OSG
+This repository contains tools I wrote (mostly) for myself to help support campuses work with OSG.